salma560/Bakery/README.md

 A modern, responsive landing page for **Family Bakery** — an artisan bakery website built with HTML, Tailwind CSS, and JavaScript.

-## Live Demo

-Open `index.html` in your browser, or visit the deployed site if GitHub Pages is enabled.

 ## Features

 - **Responsive design** — works on mobile, tablet, and desktop